 Europe: Germanic-Latin Cultural Divide

 Figure 1.--Armenius was the master mind behind the defeat of the Roman legions in the Teutoburg Forest.
 He is known in Germany as Hermann.
 We do not have any images of Armenius as a boy.
 This sculpture of Armenius was created by Josef Ernst von Bandel (1800-76) between 1838-75 and erected on August 16, 1875.
-I

 A vibrant united Europe is a development that has come about in our post-World War II.
 Many remember the Cold War which divided Europe after World War II.
-In fact, there have been many political and cultural fissures that have divide Europe for millenia.
+In fact, there have been many political and cultural fissures that have divide Europe for millennia.
 Perhaps the most significant is the cultural divide between the Latin West and the Germanic East.
 That division came about as a result of a battle little-known outside Germany, but arguably is one of the most significant in all of European history.
 A youthful German tribal leader, Arminius, smashed three entire Roman Legions trying to subdue Germanic tribes east of the Rhine in the Teutonburg Forest.
-While Varus failed to unite the Germans, his brilliant military victory established the Rhine as the border between the civilized Roman Empire and the barberous Germanic tribes.
-The Rhine, a geographic barrier of emense proprtions, came to be a major cultural divide which played out in our modern age as the clash between France and Germany.
+While Varus failed to unite the Germans, his brilliant military victory established the Rhine as the border between the civilized Roman Empire and the barbarous Germanic tribes.
+The Rhine, a geographic barrier of immense proportions, came to be a major cultural divide which played out in our modern age as the clash between France and Germany.

 Teutoburg Forest (9 AD)